-The focus area or focus indicator () always glows green when the shutter-release button is pressed halfway.
+The focus area or focus indicator (\$\sum_9\$) always glows green when the shutter-release button is pressed halfway.

-★: Use of a tripod is recommended when using scene modes indicated with 承, because the shutter speed is slow.
+★: Use of a tripod is recommended when using scene modes indicated with ★, because the shutter speed is slow.
 Set Vibration reduction to Off in the setup menu (□104) when using a tripod to stabilize the camera during shooting.

-🖬 Night landscape
+■ Night landscape

-- The focus area or focus indicator ( 9) always glows green when the shutter-release button is pressed halfway. - From the screen displayed after 🔜 Night landscape is selected, select Hand-held or Tripod. - Hand-held (default setting): Select this option to produce shots with reduced blurring and noise even when the camera is hand-held. - When the explored icon at the top left of the monitor lights in green, press the shutter-release button all the way to capture a series of images which will be combined into a single image and saved. - Once the shutter-release button is pressed all the way, hold the camera still until a still image is displayed.
-After taking an image, do not turn the camera off before the monitor switches to the shooting screen. - The angle of view (i.e., the area visible in the frame) seen in the saved image will be narrower than that seen in the monitor at the time of shooting. - Tripod: Select this option when using a tripod or other means to stabilize the camera during shooting. - Vibration reduction is disabled even when Vibration reduction (CQ104) in the setup menu is set to On. - One image is captured at a slow shutter speed when the shutter-release button is pressed all the way. - Digital zoom cannot be used.
+- The focus area or focus indicator (\$\sum_9\$) always glows green when the shutter-release button is pressed halfway. - From the screen displayed after 🔛 Night landscape is selected, select Hand-held or Tripod. - Hand-held (default setting): Select this option to produce shots with reduced blurring and noise even when the camera is hand-held. - When the icon at the top left of the monitor lights in green, press the shutter-release button all the way to capture a series of images which will be combined into a single image and saved. - Once the shutter-release button is pressed all the way, hold the camera still until a still image is displayed.
+After taking an image, do not turn the camera off before the monitor switches to the shooting screen. - The angle of view (i.e., the area visible in the frame) seen in the saved image will be narrower than that seen in the monitor at the time of shooting. - Tripod: Select this option when using a tripod or other means to stabilize the camera during shooting. - Vibration reduction is disabled even when Vibration reduction (\$\sum{104}\$) in the setup menu is set to On. - One image is captured at a slow shutter speed when the shutter-release button is pressed all the way. - · Digital zoom cannot be used.

-🗱 Close-up
+Close-up

-- Macro mode (\$\box\$262) is enabled and the camera automatically zooms to the closest position at which it can focus.
+- Macro mode (\$\sum{0}\$62) is enabled and the camera automatically zooms to the closest position at which it can focus.

-- You can move the focus area.
-To move the focus area, press the

-® button, and then press the

-multi selector ▲, ♥, ◀, or ▶.

-\\\\\

-To change settings for any of the following functions, first press the 🐼 button to cancel focusarea selection, then change the settings as desired.
+To change settings for any of the following functions, first press the $\textcircled{\textbf{W}}$ button to cancel focusarea selection, then change the settings as desired.